 "Furthers primary and/or secondary stroke prevention and targets specifically on the areas of stroke education, research and public awareness, including consideration of evidence-based integrative health care (e.g. meditation, yoga)."

 When reviewing the applications, independent external peer reviewers are asked to score against each of the criteria outlined in the relevant Descriptor.

 All Research Grants are offered in accordance with the Stroke Foundation Conditions of Research Grant Award.

 About Stroke Foundation's Research Grants

 Stroke research is a core part of our mission to prevent stroke, save lives and enhance recovery.
 By supporting research, we are fostering the current and next generation of leaders who will pave the way forward to the next innovation in stroke prevention, treatment and care.

 Stroke Foundation’s Research Program funds annual research grants to promote stroke research capacity and generate new stroke knowledge.
 Since 2008, the Stroke Foundation has awarded almost $4.9 million in research grants to more than 200 researchers.

 The Program is overseen by the Stroke Foundation Research Advisory Committee of the Board chaired by a special interest research member of the Stroke Foundation Board of Directors.
 The Committee includes experienced researchers from across Australia who volunteer their time to drive improvements in stroke understanding.
-All applications are reviewed and scored by independent and external reviewers.
+All applications are reviewed, scored and ranked by independent and external reviewers.
 Funding recommendations are based on the highest ranking applications in accordance with the funding pool available.